King Edward VII School, Sheffield: History

+The School supported a Junior School until the advent of the 11-plus entry that was a consequence of the Education Act 1944.
+The last boys left the junior school in 1947 and the 1948 entry was the first entirely from the 11-plus.

-The final 11-plus examination entry was in 1968 and from September 1969 the School's intake was for a co-educational comprehensive school.
-Girls were admitted in 1969 to Crosspool Secondary Modern School which became the Lower School for King Edward VII School.
+The final 11-plus examination entry was in 1968 and from September 1969 the school's intake was for a co-educational comprehensive school.
+Girls were admitted in 1969 to Crosspool Secondary Modern School which became the lower school for King Edward VII School.
 In 2005, the school celebrated its 100th anniversary.
 During 2011–12 a major building programme of extension and refurbishment was undertaken.

-Further details about the school's history are to be found on the Old Edwardians website (see references below, Archive).
-This comprehensive site includes about 1150 relevant articles and photographs, with documents such as School magazines, Speechday Leaflets and official form photographs, plus a list of approximately 400 Old Edwardians.
-That list includes many in the "golden era" of admissions during the Clapton headship, especially 1952–59, not included in the less widely based Alumni list below, and concentrates on those it has been possible to trace of significant achievement after they left the school.
-Surprisingly, the school itself maintains no such records.
-The OE list reveals that a noteworthy proportion of Old Edwardians went on to become professors at universities around the world.
-Remarkably, there were substantially more Old Edwardian British ambassadors than Old Edwardian members of parliament.
-The school's historian has picked up on the fact that in 2000, the British ambassadors to Ukraine, Colombia and NATO were all Old Edwardians; all three of them had been 'soldiers' in a school performance of Shakespeare's Julius Caesar in March 1956.
-As befits an industrial and engineering city such as Sheffield, the school also produced more than its fair share of prominent industrialists and world-class engineers.

 Current status

-The school has two sites: The Lower School (KS3) on Darwin Lane, and the Upper School (KS4, Sixth Form and Language College) on Glossop Road.
+The school has two sites: the lower school (KS3) on Darwin Lane, and the upper school (KS4, Sixth Form and Language College) on Glossop Road.

-The school is described in the 2006 OFSTED report of 13 September 2006 as a mixed Community Secondary School (11–19).
+The school is described in the 2006 OFSTED report of 13 September 2006 as a mixed community secondary school (11–19).
 The school has 1,678 students in all, 524 of whom are in the 6th form.

-In 2015, the school received an OFSTED score of "Good".
+In 2015, the school received an OFSTED score of "good".

-Of the 6th form roughly 50% originate from the Lower School, the remainder coming from other schools in the Sheffield region (many of which are 11–16).
+Of the 6th form roughly 50% originate from the lower school, the remainder coming from other schools in the Sheffield region (many of which are 11–16).

-The Chair of Governors is Peter Dickson and the Headteacher is Linda Gooden.
+The chair of governors is Peter Dickson and the headteacher is Linda Gooden.

-The Upper School was recently refurbished, with the addition of a sports hall and science block, as part of the BSF (Building Schools for the Future) programme; work began in July 2010 and finished in May 2012.
+The upper school was refurbished in 2010–2012, with the addition of a sports hall and science block, as part of the BSF (Building Schools for the Future) programme; work began in July 2010 and finished in May 2012.